San Francisco Transportation

 N Judah: Ocean Beach-Judah-UCSF-Market-Embarcadero-4th & King

-T Third Street: Chinatown-Market St/Union Square-Moscone Center-4th & Brannan-4th & King-Mission Bay-3rd St/Bayview-Sunnydale
+T Third Street: Chinatown-Market St/Union Square-Moscone Center-4th & King-Mission Bay-Sunnydale

 Automatic ticket dispensers are on each underground station and surface station platform.
-If you board from a surface station, remember that you must be prepared to present a ticket when asked by Muni attendants who check trains.
+Be prepared to present a ticket when asked by Muni attendants who check the trains.

-Muni Metro passengers from other J, K, L, M, N lines and BART can transfer to Muni Metro T line at Market St/Union Square Station for travels to Chinatown, Moscone Convention Center, Chase Center Arena/UCSF and Bayview-Sunnydale.
-In 2022, Muni Van Ness Bus Rapid Transit (BRT) line opened on Lombard Street and Market Street connecting with the Muni Metro lines at Market & Van Ness.
+Muni Metro and BART passengers can transfer at Market St/Union Square Station for journeys to/from Chinatown, Moscone Convention Center, Chase Center Arena/UCSF, Dogpatch, and Bayview-Sunnydale.
+Muni Van Ness Bus Rapid Transit (BRT) line runs on Lombard Street and connects with Muni Metro at Market & Van Ness Station.

-Muni Vintage Streetcars are fully restored and imported from Italy, England, Russia, Australia, Japan, Germany, Portugal, and nearly a dozen domestic cities.
+Muni Vintage Streetcars are fully restored and imported from Europe, Japan, and a dozen domestic cities.
 These hand-crafted conveyances travel at 9-10 mph, which is perfect for casually observing attractions along the way.
 The price is $2.50 per ride with free transfers that last 90 minutes from purchase.

 F Line: AT&T Baseball Park-South Beach-Ferry Building-Exploratorium-Cruise Terminal-Pier 39-Fisherman’s Wharf